tez-capital/docs.tez.capital_content/en/tezbake/tutorials/bootstrap-node.md

 **Why a 5-6 day old snapshot helps:**

-Tezos cycles last roughly 2-3 days.
+Tezos cycles last approximately 1 day (on Tallinn).
 By using a snapshot that is at least 5-6 days old, you ensure that the imported blockchain already contains the full block history for at least one complete past cycle — so any outstanding nonce reveals are already covered in the snapshot.

 **Why keeping `.tezos-client` matters:**